-I'm a PhD student in sociology at the University of Wisconsin-Madison.
+I'm a PhD candidate in sociology at the University of Wisconsin-Madison.
 My advisor is Pamela Oliver.
-Substantively, I’m interested in social movements, social media, and the Middle East.
-Methodologically, I’m interested in social networks and textual analysis.
+Substantively, I’m interested in social movements, media, and the Middle East.
+Methodologically, I’m interested in computational social science, social networks, textual analysis.
 My master's thesis looks into the genesis of the the 6th of April Youth Movement with computer-aided content analysis methods.
-My dissertation focuses on the relationship between grievances, media discourses on grievances, and collective action in Egypt.
+My dissertation uses principles from machine learning and information extraction to build an automated system for the creation of new protest event data.

 I am also currently the student co-leader of the Social Media and Democracy group, advised by Dhavan Shah, Young Mie Kim, and Chris Wells.
 Right now we're working on a project surrounding political communication on Twitter during the 2012 elections.